Arts & CultureFamilyNew Islamic Civilization

 In previous eras, it took a village to raise a child.
 Family members, maids (provided they are paid fairly and treated fairly), and yes, multiple wives of the husband (although the Sheikh didn’t mention other wives), all lived in close proximity (houses were often not single family design, but rather semi-communal in nature) so that they can assist each other with these menial tasks so that the mothers can focus on the true education of the minds and souls of the children, in addition to the warmth of their feminine love, whose radiant light would be dimmed by the burden of excessive chores.
 Of course, the man should also help out with housework when he is able to, making the burden even lighter on each member of the household.

 In this instance, polygamy can help to reduce the burden of each adult family member and in this case add to the sakina (tranquility) of the household.
 There can be no fertility issues or other such “obstacles” in this case, but rather to preserve the divine feminine qualities of each woman in the family so that she could focus on her prime responsibility as the builder of civilization via her education of the hearts and minds of the children via her love, her intellect, and her noble ethical traits.
+This is of course dependent upon the approval of the current wife/wives of the new addition to the family.

 Real life examples of the male to female ratio justification, where Shaheed Mutahhari says it becomes the woman’s right to be married even if her husband has other wives, is the African-American community.
 Due to centuries of social engineering compounding on the social problems and ills of this community, in addition to the CIA and “israeli” Mafia selling hard drugs into this community leading to mass incarceration of black men particularly, there are not so many men as there are women.
 On top of that, the amount of marriageable men who have decent qualities and moral traits is even smaller.
 So with all these single women, to make polygamy taboo is sentencing this community to collapse.